Opportunities in Maryland’s High Schools

 National Academy Foundation

 The National Academy Foundation’s (NAF) Academy of Hospitality and Tourism (AOHT) was established in 1987 to expose high school students to the wide variety of opportunities and career paths in the industry.
 In addition to studying career-focused curriculum and working on collaborative projects, AOHT students gain critical career knowledge through a series of work-based learning activities both inside and outside of the classroom.
 Local business partners work with educators to provide these opportunities that round out students’ education.
 Click here for an overview of the program.
-Find a program near you.

 The American Hotel and Lodging Educational Institute (AHLEI)